spyder-ide/spyder/REVIEW.md

 Reviewing pull requests (PRs) can take many forms and be reflected across many styles.
 To help make the process more clear for contributors, the following guidelines are designed to scope review and specify what areas of feedback block PRs from merging.

-These guidelines are new; feedback on them is appreciated and can be given via [issue to the main spyder repo](https://github.com/spyder-ide/spyder/issues).
+**Note:** These guidelines are new; feedback on them is appreciated and can be given via [opening an issue on the main Spyder repo](https://github.com/spyder-ide/spyder/issues/new/choose).

 ## Etiquette Guidelines